Jeff Thomas (model): Death

-According to some sources, in late December 2022, Thomas attended a New Year's Eve party hosted at Thiel's Miami Beach compound, although he was not invited.
-Thiel's spouse, Matt Danzeisen, reportedly confronted Thiel after discovering Thomas among the guests and asked, "Why is he here?"
-Thomas was subsequently escorted from the property by security personnel on Danzeisen's order.
-Thomas's friends said that Thomas had not known Danzeisen would be present at the party.
-The incident was deemed humiliating and added to Thomas's stress.
+According to some sources, in late December 2022, Thomas attended a New Year's Eve party hosted at Thiel's Miami Beach compound, although he was not invited (the guest list was pre-approved by Thiel's spouse, Matt Danzeisen).
 Puck said Thiel's circle denied that the confrontation happened.
 According to the German edition of Business Insider, another friend of Thiel said that there was an argument, but Danzeisen had always known about the existence of Thomas just like other people.
 The source also said that the relationship between Thiel and Danzeisen was stable, and Thiel would never divorce Danzeisen.
 The friend implied that Thomas was originally from a group of "party boys", from whom billionaires usually chose their lovers.

 Thomas was found dead on March 8, 2023, at the bottom of an apartment building in the Brickell neighborhood of Miami, Florida.
 The Miami Police Department investigated his death, which was ruled a suicide.